vyos/vyos-documentation/docs/documentation.rst

 cmdinclude
 """"""""""

-To minimize redundancy there is a special include directive.
+To minimize redundancy, there is a special include directive.
 It include a txt file and replace the ``{{ var0 }}`` - ``{{ var9 }}`` with the correct value

 .. code-block:: none